We don't teach a sales approach

 In every buyer/seller interaction,

-something begins forming at “Hello.”
+something starts forming at “Hello.”

-We've given that something a name.
+And we've given it a name.

 We call it an atmosphere of trust.